intersystems-community/irisdemo-demo-htap/README.md

 The capability to ingest thousands or millions of records per second while allowing for simultaneous queries in real time is required by many use cases across multiple industries, e.g. equity trade processing, fraud detection, IoT applications including anomaly detection and real time OEE, etc.  Gartner calls this capability ["HTAP" (Hybrid Transactional Analytical Processing)](https://www.gartner.com/imagesrv/media-products/pdf/Kx/KX-1-3CZ44RH.pdf).
 Others such as Forrester call it [Translytics](https://www.forrester.com/report/The+Forrester+Wave+Translytical+Data+Platforms+Q4+2017/-/E-RES134282).
 InterSystems IRIS is a powerful, scalable, high performance and resource efficient transactional-analytic data platform that provides the performance of in-memory databases with the consistency, availability, reliability and lower costs of traditional databases.

 This demo shows how InterSystems IRIS can ingest thousands of records per second while allowing for simultaneous queries on the data on the same cluster with very high performance for both ingestion and querying, and with low resource utilization.
-The demo works on a single IRIS instance or on an IRIS cluster on the cloud.
+The demo works on a single InterSystems IRIS instance or on an InterSystems IRIS cluster on the cloud.

 The same demo can be run on SAP HANA, MySQL, SqlServer and Amazon Aurora to compare performance and resource utilization in “apples-to-apples” comparisons.